ENCCS/python-perf/content/benchmark.md

 :::{objectives}

-- Introduce the
+- Introduce the example problem
-- Preparing the system for benchmarking
+- Preparing the system for benchmarking using `pyperf`
-- Running benchmarks
+- Learn how to runing benchmarks using `time`, `timeit` and `pyperf timeit`

 :::